ICD-11 code : 1D60.1;

 Preferred Label : Marburg disease;

-ICD-11 definition : A severe disease with high case fatality caused by infection with Marburg virus or
+ICD-11 definition : A severe disease with high case fatality caused by infection with virus of the Orthomarburgvirus

-diarrhea, and occasionally a variable rash.
-Severe illness may include hemorrhagic
+a variable rash.
+Severe illness may include haemorrhagic manifestations (e.g., bleeding

-manifestations (e.g., bleeding from puncture sites, ecchymoses, petechiae, visceral
+from puncture sites, ecchymoses, petechiae, visceral effusions), encephalopathy, shock/hypotension,

 ICD-11 synonym : green monkey disease; vervet monkey disease; MARD - [Marburg disease];